Saving for college outside of a 529 plan? You may be missing out on benefits.

 *Bank accounts can offer more liquidity, ATM access, and overdraft protection.
 You should consider all material differences before choosing to invest.
 Bank deposits and CDs are guaranteed (within limits) as to principal and interest by an agency of the federal government.

 ** Contributions of up to $10,000 are deductible annually from New York State taxable income for married couples filing jointly; single taxpayers can deduct up to $5,000 annually.
-New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to another state's 529 plan, nonqualified withdrawals, or withdrawals used to pay elementary or secondary school tuition, registered apprenticeship program expenses, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
+New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to a beneficiary's Roth IRA account, nonqualified withdrawals, or withdrawals used to pay elementary or secondary school tuition, registered apprenticeship program expenses, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
 State tax benefits for non-resident New York taxpayers may vary.
 Please consult your tax advisor about your particular situation.

-***Source: IRS Tax forms and instructions, page 20. †Gift or generation-skipping transfer taxes may apply.
+***Source: IRS gift tax FAQs, page 20. †Gift or generation-skipping transfer taxes may apply.
 Please consult with your tax advisor for further information.

 For more information about any 529 college savings plan, contact the plan provider to obtain a Program Description, which includes investment objectives, risks, charges, expenses, and other information; read and consider it carefully before investing.